Philippine Area of Responsibility

 The Philippine Area of Responsibility (PAR) is an area in the Northwestern Pacific where PAGASA, the Philippines' national meteorological agency, monitors weather occurrences.
-Significant weather disturbances, specifically tropical cyclones that enter or develop in the PAR, are given Philippine-specific names.
+Significant weather disturbances, specifically typhoons that enter or develop in the PAR, are given Philippine-specific names.

 Boundary

-The area is bounded by six points namely:
+The area is bounded by six points namely (clockwise):

 This area encompasses almost all of the land territory of the Philippines, except for the southernmost portions of the province of Tawi-Tawi, and some of the country's claimed islands in the Spratlys.
-The area also includes the main island of Palau, most of Taiwan, as well as portions of the Malaysian state of Sabah and the Japanese prefecture of Okinawa.
+The area also includes the main island of Palau, most of Taiwan, as well as portions of the Malaysian state of Sabah, the Japanese prefecture of Okinawa (Miyakojima, Tarama, Ishigaki, Taketomi, Yonaguni) and a small patch of land in Brunei (Brunei–Muara District).

 Function

 The establishing decree of PAGASA mandates the weather agency to monitor weather occurrences occurring within the PAR.

 Tropical cyclones are only assigned local names by PAGASA when they enter or develop within the PAR.
 These names are provided in parallel with internationally recognized names designated by the Japan Meteorological Agency (in its role as the Regional Specialized Meteorological Centre for the Northwest Pacific Ocean basin).
 The rationale for providing local names is that it is felt that Filipinos will respond more to familiar names and that it helps to underscore that these named weather disturbances pose a direct threat to the country.
-Furthermore, PAGASA provide names earlier when a low pressure area becomes a tropical depression, in contrast to international names that are only issued when a tropical cyclone reaches tropical storm strength (65 km/h and higher), due to the fact that tropical depressions can still cause flooding and other damage.
+Furthermore, PAGASA provides names earlier when a low-pressure area becomes a tropical depression, in contrast to international names that are only issued when a tropical cyclone reaches tropical storm strength (65 km/h and higher), due to the fact that tropical depressions can still cause flooding and other damage.

-When a named weather disturbance within the PAR has made or is expected to make a landfall in the Philippines, PAGASA is mandated to issue Tropical Cyclone Bulletins every three or six hours.
+When a named weather disturbance within the PAR has made or is expected to make landfall in the Philippines, PAGASA is mandated to issue Tropical Cyclone Bulletins every three or six hours.
 If the weather disturbance is not affecting land, the weather agency has to issue Tropical Cyclone Bulletins every 12 hours.